AhmedFawzi98/Dishes-Minimal-Apis-Demo-Project/README.md

 ## 📜 Project Brief
 a .NET 9 Minimal APIs built around simple CRUD for managing **"dishes"**, demonstrating:

-- Organization techniques for Minimal APIs and dynamic endpoint registration/mapping
+- Organization techniques for Minimal APIs and dynamic endpoint registration/mapping using abstractions (IEndpoint interface) and extension methods to add all endpoints implmnetations and map them.
 - Endpoint filters for cross-cutting concerns:
   - API key validation
   - Logging